rixed/ramen-admin/src/dashboard/README.md

 - DashboardWidgetText: The simplest implementation of a DashboardWidget, displaying a constant string.
-  Constructed from its confValue (of type conf::DashWidgetText)
+  Constructed from its sync_value (of type conf::DashWidgetText)

 - DashboardWidgetChart: A more interesting implementation of a DashboardWidget, displaying a time series in a chart.
-  Constructed from its confValue (of type conf::DashWidgetChart)
+  Constructed from its sync_value (of type conf::DashWidgetChart)